zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "There is always risk, so learn to manage risk instead of avoiding it."
+> "First comes the shy wish.
+Then you must have the heart to have the dream.
+Then, you work, and work.  "
 >
-> — Robert Kiyosaki
+> — Estee Lauder
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch